huginnuk/coraxfm/content/articles/2023-02-15_automation.md

 I think that the trouble with some of the automations is that many people cannot even imagine what can be automated with relative ease.
 Zapier is a no-code solution to automation.
 You could replace the version control/static site stuff that here with Wordpress.
 Or anything else that supports an RSS feed.

 What processes might you have to automate?

+*LAST MINUTE UPDATE*: The funny thing about this post is that attempting to push the respository to Gitea failed.
+I couldn't connect to my server at all.
+Trying to connect to my server through both my laptop and phone didn't work, either 4g or wifi.
+I forgot that I had set the firewall to limit ssh connections from to particular IP addresses.
+Automation can solve some problems, but can introduce others too!